osfans/trime/README.md

 make debug
 ```

-Or if you want to sign for the app to release, create a `gradle.properties` contains following contents for [signing information](https://developer.android.com/studio/publish/app-signing.html):
+Or if you want to sign for the app to release, create a `keystore.properties` contains following contents for [signing information](https://developer.android.com/studio/publish/app-signing.html):

 ```bash
 storePassword=myStorePassword